Taxanehh/Secretmanager/Secretmanager/PLAN.md

 ~~ Create every other page in the navbar ~~
 ~~ Create backend for registration (think of some security vulnerabilities) ~~ ~~ Create backend for login ~~
-Create dashboard with all features
+~~ Create dashboard with all features ~~
+Gather security vulnerabilities and other (see app.py) Maybe different colors for edit / save / delete button?
+To be implemented: check for blur removal vulnerability, XSS / SQL Test, 2FA, HTTPS, Selecting secrets, better UI? maybe footer fix, looks nice now though